timquinlan/nginxplus_dynamic_rewrites/README.md

 **Virtual Server Overview and Test Cases**

-**Port 88:** acts as an upstream for the other servers to proxy_pass to.
-You won't interact with it directly.
+**Port 88:** acts as an upstream for the other servers to proxy_pass to, you won't interact with it directly.

-**Port 89:** acts as a server to redirect to.
+**Port 89:** acts as a server to redirect to, you won't interact with it directly.
 Only used if you change the rewrite directives to "return 301 ....".

 **Port 80:** prior to any content handling the map of uris is examined to evaluate if there is a rewrite entry, if there is it will rewrite the URI to the new value.
 This is the base configuration that we'll build on throughout the demo: